rkimoakbioinformatics/oakvar-doc/docs/source/index.rst

 CLI Commands
 ************

 Below are OakVar CLI commands.
 Use ``-h`` option to know options to each command.
+For more details, please refer to https://open-cravat.readthedocs.io until OakVar's own documentation is fully fleshed out.

 Set up OakVar
 *******